PrediktorAS/PowerView-UserDocs/Central solution/Alarm list.md

 # Alarm List

-Shows current alarm state for alarms on plant.
+The alarmlist shows current alarm state for alarms on plant.

-Alarm area filter show all alarm, Plant alarms and communication alarms and select it.
+Alarm area filter: where we can select alarm area that is Plant alarms and communication alarms.

-Alarm area filter: where we can select the module and individual alarms can show.
+Alarm source filter: where we can select the module and individual alarms can show.

 Nuumbers of alarms in list where can put the number is alarms show in a list.